Hotmoka/hotmoka/README.md

     // the path of the user jar to install
     Path familyPath = Paths.get("../family/target/family-0.0.1.jar");

-    // create a key pair for the gamete and compute the Base58-encoding of its public key var signature = SignatureAlgorithmForTransactionRequests.ed25519();
+    // create a key pair for the gamete and compute the Base64-encoding of its public key var signature = SignatureAlgorithmForTransactionRequests.ed25519();
     Entropy entropy = new Entropy();
     KeyPair keys = entropy.keys("password", signature);
-    var publicKeyBase58 = Base58.encode(signature.encodingOf(keys.getPublic()));
+    var publicKeyBase64 = Base64.getEncoder().encodeToString
+      (signature.encodingOf(keys.getPublic()));
+    ConsensusParams consensus = new ConsensusParams.Builder()
+      .setInitialSupply(SUPPLY)
+      .setPublicKeyOfGamete(publicKeyBase64)
+      .build();

     try (Node node = MemoryBlockchain.init(config, consensus)) {
-      // first view: store the io-takamaka-code jar and create manifest and gamete InitializedNode initialized = InitializedNode.of
+      // first view: store the io-takamaka-code jar and create manifest and gamete InitializedNode initialized = InitializedNode.of(node, consensus, takamakaCodePath);
-        (node, consensus, publicKeyBase58, takamakaCodePath, GREEN_AMOUNT, RED_AMOUNT);

       // second view: store family-0.0.1.jar: the gamete will pay for that NodeWithJars nodeWithJars = NodeWithJars.of